dlkakbs/biomed-research/README.md

 2. the seller returns `402 Payment Required`,
 3. the PI signs a Circle Gateway authorization,
 4. the request is replayed with payment proof,
+5. the seller submits the payment to Circle Gateway,
+6. Gateway processes the payment for settlement,
-5. settlement is batched later on Arc.
+7. Gateway later settles payments in batches on Arc.

 Why it matters:
 This is what makes low-value, high-frequency research actions economically viable.